Regularly Scheduled Elections

 When registering, you need to present one of the following documents—either in paper or electronic format—showing your current name at your address:

-- WI driver license or WI state ID card
+- WI driver license or WI state ID card (current and valid)

 - Utility bill from last 90 days (water, gas, electric, cable, internet, landline, or cellular phone)